OXID-eSales/docker-eshop-sdk/README.md

 **Solution:**

-Set the platform for the node container to `linux/amd64` in your `docker-compose.yml` or when running the container.
+Set the platform for the node container to `linux/amd64` in your `docker-compose.yml` when running the container.
 This forces Docker to emulate an Intel/amd64 environment, allowing npm to install and use x86_64-only binaries.

 **Example for docker-compose.yml:**